 Did not Jesus say, “I assure you, there is no man born of a woman greater than John, yet he who is least in the kingdom of God is greater than he” (Luke 7:28)?
 By their Baptism, our children are children of God and heirs to the Kingdom.
 They are greater than the great John the Baptist!

 We need to make them aware of their great dignity and their high calling.
 If, as they grow, they put into practice the motto of St. John the Baptist, “He must increase; I must decrease,” saints they will become.

 How can I help my child become a saint?

-St. John the Baptist, though Baptism, my children are heirs of the Kingdom of God.
+St. John the Baptist, through Baptism, my children are heirs of the Kingdom of God.
 Beg God to pour the graces upon them that they need to become saints.
 St. Elizabeth, pray for me, their mother.
-Zachariah pray for my husband, their father.
+Zachariah, pray for my husband, their father.
 Help us all to be holy.
 Amen.

 We thank our friends at The Word Among Us for providing our gospel reflection team with copies of Abide In My Word 2015: Mass Readings at Your Fingertips.
 To pray the daily gospels with this wonderful resource, visit The Word Among Us.